TugboatQA/docs/tutorials/drupal7/index.md

 ## Start Building Previews!

-Once this Tugboat configuration file is committed to your git repository, you can start building previews!
+Once the Tugboat configuration file is committed to your git repository, you can start building previews!